By Sorsa Editorial

 The Deliberate Developer Squeeze

 The gap was intentional.
-X calculated that it made more from a handful of companies who would not blink at $5,000 or $42,000 per month than from thousands of developers at $20 or $50.
-API users do not see ads.
-Small developers create support overhead.
-And the data they extract can end up training competitor models.
+X calculated that it earned more from a handful of companies who would not blink at $5,000 or $42,000 a month than from thousands of developers at $20 or $50.
+API users do not see ads, small developers create support overhead, and the data they extract can end up training competitor models.
+From a pure revenue-optimization standpoint, the strategy worked.
+But the collateral damage to the developer ecosystem was massive.

 A Timeline of X API Price Escalation